tappasarn/source-control-hands-on-workshop/README.md

 ### Reverting changes

-At this point, your should merge your `remove-readme` branch with `master` branch and push the change. `README.md` will be gone from your repository from both `remote` and `local`.
+At this point, your should merged your `remove-readme` branch with `master` branch and pushed the change.

+`README.md` will be deleted from your repository both at `remote` and `local`.

 It is important to bring the file back since it contains many important information about this workshop.

 Do you recall how to revert a commit ?